charmoniumQ/thesis/prelim_text/README.md

   One may over-specify operating conditions without changing the reproducibility status.
   E.g., one might say their software requires GCC 12, but really GCC 12 or 13 would work.
-  It can be difficult and often not necessary to know the necessary-and-sufficient set of operating conditions, so in practice, we usually have set of conditions that is sufficient but not necessary to operate the experiment.
+  It can be difficult and often not necessary to know the necessary-and-sufficient set of operating conditions, so in practice, we usually have a set of conditions that is sufficient but not necessary to operate the experiment.

   Operating conditions can be eliminated by moving them to the measurement procedure.
   E.g., the program itself contains a copy of GCC 12.